 For summer program information, please refer to: http://www.unicaen.fr/ci/Web/Eng/CIE_Eng.htm

-Below are the most recent estimated cost worksheets for the Spring, and Academic Year semesters at Caen:
+Below are the most recent estimated cost worksheets for the Fall and Spring semesters at Caen:

 Students should investigate loans that may be available such as the application for Federal Student Aid.
 Scholarships have individual regulations, and students should contact their home institution's Financial Aid Office to determine if their scholarship is transferable.
 Please see Financial Considerations for more information.